ChuongQuoc1413017/Hypergraph_RD/README.md

 # Hypergraph_RD
-Python package for Hypergraph Computation
+Python package for Random and Dynamical Hypergraph Computation